Russell Doughten

-Russell S. Doughten Jr. (February 16, 1927 – August 19, 2013) was an American filmmaker and producer of numerous short and feature-length Christian films.
+Russell S. Doughten Jr. (February 16, 1927 – August 19, 2013) was an American filmmaker and a producer of numerous short and feature-length films.
 His film work is credited under numerous variations of his name: with or without the "Jr." suffix or middle initial, and sometimes using the informal "Russ" instead of "Russell".

+Doughten made both secular and Christian films.
+His work included the 1958 science fiction classic The Blob.
+He was best known for his four-part series A Thief in the Night.
 Nearly all of his Christian films were shot in various locales in his home state of Iowa.
+He has been referred to as being "the godfather of independent film in Iowa" and his body of work ranks him as the leading filmmaker in the state.
+He mentored many indie filmmakers in Iowa.

-Early career
+Early life

+Russell Doughten, Jr. was born February 16, 1927, while his parents were on the way to the hospital in Iowa Falls, Iowa.
+His father was a rural mail carrier.
+Although he grew up going to church, he said that he was baptized three times before he was "born again".
+After living in several small Iowa towns, Doughten graduated from Chester High School.

+Immediately after Doughten reached enlistment age, he enlisted in the U.S. Navy.
+One of the places at which he was stationed was Naval Station Great Lakes in Illinois.
+He was honorably discharged in 1946.

+Doughten was active in the Methodist church and served in youth ministry and boys' camps as a recreational director and swimming instructor.
+After his discharge from the Navy, Doughten attended Drake University on an athletic scholarship, but he became more interested in studying drama.
+After completing a fine arts degree at Drake in 1949, he began teaching English and drama in Williamsburg, Iowa in 1950.

+Doughten and Gertrude Spraugue married on June 2, 1950, in Evanston, Illinois, while Doughten was performing summer stock theater in Chicago.
+They met while attending Drake.
+He left teaching high school in Iowa to study drama at Yale University in New Haven, Connecticut.

+Career

-Doughten studied drama at Drake University.
-He then taught high school for a number of years, after which he studied drama at Yale University.
-While on the East Coast, he began working for Good News Productions in Pennsylvania as a producer, director, editor, and writer.
-With Good News, he produced feature films, a children's gospel hour, and a Salvation Army recruiting film.
+After completing graduate studies at Yale, while still living on the East Coast, he began working for Good News Productions in Pennsylvania as a producer, director, editor, and writer.
+There he learned from Irvin Yeaworth.
+With Good News, Doughten produced feature films, a children's gospel hour, and a Salvation Army recruiting film.

-Good News Productions partnered with Jack H. Harris and Valley Forge Films to make the 1958 sci-fi classic, The Blob.
-Doughten worked as Associate Producer on the film.

-In the mid-1960s, Doughten taught English and drama and supervised and directed student productions at South Pasadena High School in California.
-His former students report that he was exacting in demanding their best efforts, but they were proud of the results and the quality of the productions he directed and they regretted his departure in 1964 to return to film-making in Iowa.
+Good News Productions partnered with Jack H. Harris and Valley Forge Films to make the 1958 sci-fi classic The Blob.
+Doughten worked as associate producer on the film.
+In 1958, he returned to teaching English and drama, as well as supervising and directing student productions at South Pasadena High School.
+His former students report that he was exacting in demanding their best efforts, but they were proud of the results and the quality of the productions he directed.

-Becoming disillusioned with Hollywood, Doughten returned to Des Moines, where he started his first production company, Heartland Productions in 1965.
-His early feature-length films were The Hostage (1966) and Fever Heat (1968).
-He would eventually produce a total of eight feature films through Heartland.